 There is nothing more arresting than dunking yourself in a freezing cold stream or lake to get cleaned up in the morning.
 Yes, you likely smell of campfire smoke or you are dirty from hiking.
 But, staying stinky and dirty might be better than dealing with bracingly cold water.
 You may just opt to go with the funkiness and clean up when you get home.
 That works if everyone is on the same page.

-Or, you could bring along a solar shower bag and some microfiber towels.
+Or, you could bring along a solar shower bag and some microfiber travel towels.
 A solar shower bag works by absorbing the heat from the sun to warm the water.
 Once warmed, the water is released by gravity to give you a shower, albeit a short one.
 These bags are small enough to fit in a backpack but might take up more space than you want.
 Remember to pack a bathing suit, or similar, as there won’t be any shower door to hide you from your neighbors.

 For brushing your teeth and daily face washing, just use your bottled or backpack water.
 Don’t rinse your mouth with stream or lake water and risk the chance of ingesting harmful bacteria, acids, or pesticides.

 To prevent losing your whole bar of soap while washing, consider shaving it into small strips with a regular potato peeler, meaning you have one strip per wash.
+Even better, bring along some biodegradable soap specifically made for camping.

-Nature will call, so bring some biodegradable toilet paper and a hand trowel.
+Nature will call, so bring some biodegradable toilet paper and a cathole trowel.
 Make a small hole in the ground first, go, and bury the evidence.
 Always be mindful of poison ivy when doing this and always be mindful "to go" at least 200 feet away from any standing water.